 Basis of Payment.
-This work will be paid for at the contract unit price per cubic yard for DEBRIS REMOVAL.
+This work will be paid for at the contract unit price per square yard for APPROACH SLAB REMOVAL, which price shall include all labor and equipment necessary to remove and dispose of the entire approach slab pavement.